As you can probably guess when you look at my 1:200 diecast collection, I love model aircraft.

 It took some time, but I ended up designing a couple of 1:200 airport ground plates that would fit my needs and also the size of my shelves.

-1:200 Double Sided Airport Ground Plate
+1:200 Double Sided Airport Ground Plates

-There are two designs on one plate:
+The plates are double sided, so there are two designs on one plate.

 - C stands can facilitate aircraft with a wingspan of up to, but not including, 36 meters, like a 737 or A321.